LiorHaim/cephdemos/amq-streams-rook-ceph/README.md

 2020-04-21 08:48:14 INFO  KafkaConsumerExample:26 - 	offset: 0
 2020-04-21 08:48:14 INFO  KafkaConsumerExample:27 - 	value: Hello world - 5
 ```
-We see that the messages the producer sends are processed by the consumer, now lets verify all partitions are evenly distributed and we have no lags between the producer and the consumer:
+We see that the messages the producer sends are processed by the consumer, now let's verify that all partitions are evenly distributed and we have no lags between the producer and the consumer:

 ```bash
 oc rsh kafka-cluster-kafka-0 bin/kafka-consumer-groups.sh --bootstrap-server kafka-cluster-kafka-bootstrap:9092 --describe --group my-hello-world-consumer